 Highlights of Bar Hopping in Harmonica Yokocho:

-- A four-hour bar hopping tour of Kichijoji and Harmonica Yokocho.
+- A 4-hour bar hopping tour of Kichijoji and Harmonica Yokocho

-- Delicious Japanese cocktails, like oolong-shu, whisky highballs, and plum wine.
+- Delicious Japanese cocktails, like oolong-shu, whisky highballs, and umeshu plum wine

 - Chatting and clinking glasses with locals and fellow travelers!

-- Transportation cost to and from the event location.
+- Transportation fees to and from the event location

 Harmonica Yokocho (Harmonica Alley) in Kichijoji: Yokocho are old-fashioned alleyways crammed with little eateries and pubs, a dying breed in Japan.
 While many yokocho are losing business to large chain izakayas, Harmonica Yokocho is one of the few still left standing.
 Harmonica Yokocho began as a flea market during the years immediately following the second World War, and still has post-1945 Showa-era vibes, creative cuisines, and fantastic drinks.
 This little stretch of crisscrossing alleyways is home to traditional sweet shops and clothing stores by day, and by night, mini gastropubs which are bathed by the red glow of lanterns.
 Many of the patrons of these bars are loyal regulars, stopping by for a drink and a chat with their favorite barkeep.
 Yokocho, particularly Harmonica Yokocho in Kichijoji, are certainly worth a visit for a taste of the old post-war Japan and for the truly authentic local atmosphere.